A27 Arundel Bypass Consultation Process

 The Planning Inspectorate identified Slindon Parish Council as a consultation body which must be consulted before adopting its Scoping Opinion.
 The Council’s response was approved at an extraordinary meeting on Wednesday 31 March 2021 and has been submitted to meet the April 1 2021 statutory deadline.
 Arun District Council has also sent its own response to Highways England.

 Visit the Highways England website for the latest information on the A27 Arundel Improvement Scheme.

-Councillors Rees and Fenton will continue to represent the Council on the ’Highways England – A27 Arundel Bypass – Elected Representatives’ Forum’ which meets next on the 20 July 2021.
+Councillors Rees and Fenton will continue to represent the Council on the ’Highways England – A27 Arundel Bypass – Elected Representatives’ Forum’ which meets next on the 28 September 2021.
 They will receive updates and there will be an opportunity to discuss matters and provide feedback so do please let us know if you wish anything to be raised on your behalf at future meetings.
 Minutes of these meetings are published on the Highways England website.

 The Statutory Consultation for the A27 Arundel Bypass scheme will run for a period of 8 weeks from Tuesday 11th January 2022 to Tuesday 8th March 2022.

 The next Elected Representatives’ Forum meeting is scheduled to take place on Monday 17th January 2022.

 Highways England is now rebranded as National Highways.